mocabe/ImGui-Enum-Class/README.md

 # ImGui enum class extension

 Enable `enum class` types in `ImGui` namespace.
-Please be aware of that this library will directory add enum class definitions and wrappers into `ImGui` namespace.
+Please be aware of that this library will directly add enum class definitions and wrappers into `ImGui` namespace.

 You can write like this:
 ```cpp